ucdsailboat/autonomous-sailboat/Arduino Code/Hardware Instructions.md

 ### DOWNLOADING ARDUINO LIBRARIES ON RPI
 Zip folders of the libraries are in the repository .
 1. Download and unzip the folders for the IMU, GPS, and ANEMOMETER
-2. Move folders to _/usr/share/arduino/libraries/_ with command terminal and type the following commands
+2. Move folders to _/usr/share/arduino/libraries/_ with command terminal and type the following commands:
-   * cd /home/pi/Downloads
+   * cd /home/pi/_folderName_
    * sudo mv _folderName_ /usr/share/arduino/libraries/